DIY Cardboard Pumpkin Cutout Fall & Halloween Home Decor

 - Assemble each pumpkin by lining up the slits in each pair and fitting them together in a cross.

-Love the ideas you see here on Ideas for the Home by Kenarry®?
-Subscribe today to get our weekly Ideas in Your Inbox newsletter plus other exclusive gifts and offers — all for FREE!
+Love the ideas you see here on Ideas for the Home by Kenarryยฎ?
+Subscribe today to get our FREE DIY & Craft Planning Calendar, plus our weekly Ideas in Your Inbox newsletter filled with creative tips and exclusive offers!

 What’s Next?